Kallil-Belmonte/angular-demo/README.md

 ## Running the project

-- Open the Command Prompt as an administrator.
+- Open the Command Prompt as an administrator
-- Go to the project folder.
+- Go to the project folder
 - Run `npm install`

 ## Development server